scrapy/scrapy/docs/topics/media-pipeline.rst

 If you need something more complex and want to override the custom pipeline behaviour, see :ref:`topics-media-pipeline-override`.

-.. note:: If you have multiple image pipelines and you want to have different settings in different pipelines you can either set class attributes in pipeline object or add custom settings keys and load them at pipeline initialization.
+.. note:: If you have multiple image pipelines inheriting from ImagePipeline and you want to have different settings in different pipelines you can set setting keys preceded with uppercase name of your pipeline class.
+E.g. if your pipeline is called MyPipeline and you want to have custom IMAGES_URLS_FIELD you define setting MYPIPELINE_IMAGES_URLS_FIELD.

 Additional features